-Easy to Make Rings for Family Ring Toss Game
+Easy to Make Rings for Kids Game of Toss

 Set up a game of ring toss in minutes with these colorful homemade rings.
-Provide fun for the whole family with a game of ring toss that can be played indoors or outdoors, and takes just minutes to make!
+Provide fun for the whole family with a game of ring toss that can be played indoors or outdoors.

-The rings are easy to make with just cardboard and tape.
+The rings in this tutorial are easy to make with just cardboard and tape.

 1. Cut circles from sturdy cardboard.
 Remove an inner circle to make a ring.